 Batman: Arkham Origins (2013)

 It’s hard not to think of the word “cash-in” when it comes to Batman: Arkham Origins.
-While Rocksteady took a break after the phenomenally successful Batman: Arkham City, Warner Bros. rushed Origins to market in late 2013.
-And the result is definitely not pretty.
+Because while Rocksteady took a break after the phenomenally successful Batman: Arkham City, Warner Bros. rushed Origins to market in late 2013.
+And the result definitely is not pretty.

 Came out on: PC, Xbox 360, PS3 and Wii U.